rladies/rladiesguide/content/organization/events/online/index.en.md

 :key: We will give you the Zoom **Host Key** with which you can make yourself the Host without anybody of us needing to be online to make you the Host.
-We will post the Host Key once a month in the \#online\_meetup channel on the R-Ladies Organizer Slack.
+We will post the Host Key once a month in the \#online\_meetups channel on the R-Ladies Organizer Slack.

 :clock2: We won't be able to be online to start the meeting for you (because of timezones) so we have enabled "join